Rules & Principles in Citizenship Design - New Challenges in the Wake of Migration, Populism and Increasing Global Interdependence

 - 13 October 2017, Patricia Mindus gives a talk on "Enacting Citizenship in Europe" at Glasgow Law School

-- 25 October 2017, Jonas Hultin Rosenberg and Johan Wejryd presents a paper entitled “Universal suffrage among whom?
+- 25 October 2017, Jonas Hultin Rosenberg and Johan Wejryd present a paper entitled “Universal suffrage among whom?
 Attitudes on who should be allowed to vote” at the Department of Government at Uppsala University

 - October 2017, “Vad är en medborgare?”, interview with Patricia Mindus in Nya Horisonter: Magasin från Uppsala universitet